MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/tutorial-aovpn-deploy-configure-client.md

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows 10+

-In this last part of the tutorial, you'll learn how to use a ProfileXML PowerShell configuration script to configure Always On VPN settings on the client you created in [Create VPN Windows 10+ Client](tutorial-aovpn-deploy-setup.md#create-vpn-windows-10-client).
+In this last part of the tutorial, you'll learn how to use a ProfileXML PowerShell configuration script to configure Always On VPN settings and create a user tunnel for client connections.

 For more detailed information on Always on VPN configuration options for the configuration service provider (CSP), see [VPNv2 configuration service provider](/windows/client-management/mdm/vpnv2-csp).